itsHabib/watchrs/README.md

 `watchrs` is a crate that aids in monitoring and setting up alerts for AWS Batch Jobs.

+**Note: This is still under development and I would not consider it to be production ready yet.**

 ## Examples

 ### Setting Up Alerts For Batch Job State Changes